dtekcth/data101/src/beginner/git/setup.md

 {{ end }}

-{{ .macos.linux }} On macOS and Linux the SSH comes pre-installed on your computer so you don't need any additional steps.
+{{ .macos.linux }} On macOS and Linux SSH comes pre-installed on your computer so you don't need any additional steps.

 ## Generating keys
 First of all open up your terminal.
 From here, run `ssh-keygen`.
 When you've